Sooshieroll/Project-1---LW/README.md

 # Project-1---LW
 Stacker Arcade Game
-You start off with 4 blocks moving side to side at the bottom.
+You start with a starting block.

-Your goal is to keep stacking directly onto the 4 blocks or else it will get harder and harder real fast as for every block you miss, you will lose for the next level.
+There will be blocks moving side to side and you have to land them on top of each other as similar as possible.

+For each bit that is not exactly on top of the previous block, you will lose that chunk as you continue.
+For every block that you stack, the next block will move faster ultimately making it harder to stack the next one.

-You want to get to the finish line with at least 1 block left.
+You have a goal to get the highest score possible.

+ideas:
+Add a "Perfect" symbol when the blocks match right on top of each other

+issues:
+how do i make it so that the block only falls when you click a button inside of canvas?

+Allow pressing space bar to drop the blocks too.

+changing the colors of the blocks.